YMAIndia/ymaindia.github.io/content/pages/about.md

 ## Our Mission

-Empower young medical professionals through education, mentorship, research, and community service—fostering leadership, innovation, and excellence in Indian healthcare.
+Empower young aspiring medical professionals through education, mentorship, research, and community service—fostering leadership, innovation, and excellence in Indian healthcare.

 ## Our Vision